Cherishing childhood

 Listen up.

 Neuroscientist Mark A. Williams and I met at the Social Media Summit in Sydney in October 2024.
 I invited Mark to Canberra for a conversation about his book, The Connected Species.
-Manning Clark House hosted the event in December 2024.
-In a wide-ranging chat about human evolution, Mark explains how we need to disconnect and embrace the offline life to feel truly connected.
+Manning Clark House hosted the event.
+In a wide-ranging Q + A we explore human evolution and screen technology and encourage embracing an offline life to feel truly connected.

 Listen up.